 Claims

-Claims are processed first in the authentication method and then the application registration, where it is possible to decide, which claims are transferred to the next step and to do claim transforms.
+Claims are processed first in the authentication method and then the application registration, where it is possible to decide, which claims are passed to the next step and to do claim transforms and claim tasks.

 All claim comparisons are case-sensitive.